 Collusions in Sadism

 Brian De Palma's Carrie seems less a film directed for the viewer than at the viewer. (perhaps even in some way directed by the viewer).
 There is an assaultive quality that isn't a necessary condition of the horror movie but is frequently a dimension of it.
-We can link this fundamentally to Linda Williams' observation in Hardcore that horror is a body genre, a generic film, like comedy, pornography and the weepie, that seeks to elicit a bodily reaction from the viewer as the western or the science-fiction film does not.
+We can link this fundamentally to Linda Williams' observation in 'Film Bodies: Gender, Genre, and Excess', that horror is a body genre, like pornography and the weepie, that shows extreme emotion diegetically but also, by extension, seeks to elicit a bodily reaction from the viewer as the western or the science-fiction film does not.
 Obviously, there will be sci-fi films that do (especially when films like The Thing or Scanners combine elements of both genres), and it isn't impossible for a western to utilise a startle-effect as someone is gunned down without the audience expecting it.
 If this happens to be the case then there is no reason why a horror film needn't eschew the assaultive altogether and play up much more a low key tension rather than a punctuated shock.
 Yet that isn't De Palma's intention as he makes a film that seeks to utilise a high-school setting for the high of a certain type of exultation.

 Carrie is in this sense an 'excited' film, a horror that plays up the cruelty of high school status and plays on our own fears and anxieties within that status.
 The film may ostensibly concern itself with telekenesis, but this is a minor feature of the work (one that would be extended much more in De Palma's film two years later, The Fury) - a point De Palma made at the time of Carrie's release.
 "I felt the telekinesis was basically a device to trick, and I wanted to use it as an extension of her emotions her feelings that were completely translated into actions, that only erupted when she got terribly excited, terribly anxious and terribly sad."
 (Cinefantastique) In Carrie, the title character manages to turn mental energy into physical violence, but it is as if De Palma could have found a means other than the telekenetic to do so.
 If the film feels pertinent today it isn't because of Carrie's (Sissy Spacek) special powers but her vengeful determination to take out the many people she believes have ruined her evening as she was about to become prom queen for a day.